kenorb/katacoda-scenarios/corda-ansible-install/step2.md

-We need Ansible to install Corda on a Linux machine.
+We need the latest Ansible to install Corda on a Linux machine.

 ## Task

-Please install Ansible using Pip.
+Please install Ansible using Pip command.

 ## Expected outcome